othman853/lusting/Readme.md

 _**This is not just a book, it is a git versioned book.
 It is like a diary, it's endless.**_

-## Where to start from

-I am trying to start by :
+## Starting with questions

-* Understanding what are my information sources
+* What are my information sources?
-* What is the kind of information I receive from these sources
+* What is the kind of information I receive from these sources?
+* What is the information that I pursue?
+Why do I do so?
 * How they influence me?
 What values can they bring me?
 * How should I act in order to make the best use of the information that is available to me?
+* What are my goals?
+Why do I want to achieve them?
+* How should I prioritize things?
+What should I consider as important?

-O que geralmente acontece com as informações ativas:
+**O que acontece com as informações ativas:**

-Descoberta &gt; entender &gt; estudar\|testar\|implementar &gt; gerar evidências &gt; aprender
+* Descoberta &gt; entender &gt; estudar\|testar\|implementar &gt; gerar evidências &gt; aprender

-O que acontece com informações passivas:
+**O que acontece com informações passivas:**

-necessidade &gt; pesquisar &gt; saber o mínimo para seguir &gt; resolver problema &gt; renecessidade eventual
+* necessidade &gt; pesquisar &gt; saber o mínimo para seguir &gt; resolver problema &gt; renecessidade eventual

-Informações ativas e passivas

-Entender quais são meus objetivos

-Escolher poucos objetivos

 Priorizar por necessidade, vontade, valor gerado, tempo necessário, complexidade.
 Elaborar plano cartesiano como aquele usado em tech debts